 How a faint glow from a FRB sparks a theory

-While scientists still haven't exactly pinpointed whether or not FRBs all come from the same type of source or are vastly different in origin, scientists in Australia believe they discovered one source back in 2015.
+While scientists still haven't pinpointed whether or not FRBs all come from the same type of source or are vastly different in origin, scientists in Australia believe they discovered one source back in 2015.

 Or at least, they confirmed the source of one of the fast radio bursts: a galaxy roughly 6 billion light-years away in the Canis Major constellation, reported Science News.
 That's a long way away, proving once and for all that these perplexing radio signals are not coming from within our own galaxy.

 The bursts have been difficult to pinpoint, in part because they last only a few milliseconds but also because only several dozen of them have ever been detected.
-But a burst captured by the Parkes radio telescope in Australia in April of 2015, was followed by a faint radio glow that slowly faded over the course of six days.
+But a burst captured by the Parkes radio telescope in Australia in April 2015, was followed by a faint radio glow that slowly faded over the course of six days.
 This additional glow offered enough information for scientists to trace the burst back to its origin, a distant elliptical galaxy.

 Scientists suspected that the burst might have been generated from a merging pair of neutron stars, though this is just one hypothesis.
 It's also possible that fast radio bursts come in several different varieties and have different sources.
 That this particular burst's galaxy of origin has been pinpointed does not mean that the origin of the phenomenon itself has been solved.
 There's much still to learn about these peculiar signals.